Welcome to our Medical Assistant program in Oklahoma City. And thank you for choosing MTC.

 - Foreign Diploma (Education Evaluation required, visit NACES for more information)

-- Testing will take place at MedNoc Health Career Training Courses or at a PSI Testing Center near you.
+- Testing will take place at MedNoc Health Training College or at a PSI Testing Center near you.

 - Tests may be administered online or on paper.